sdcondon/FlUnit/src/FlUnit.Documentation/wwwroot/md/user-guide/useful-patterns.md

 Re-use of the builders that are returned at each step of building up the prerequisites of a test is one way to achieve succinct and readable test code re-use.
 A simple example follows.

-Note that once you start specifying assertions, the builders are mutable (each "And" modifies the existing builder..), so can't be re-used (the getter approach below would work though).
+Note that once you start specifying assertions, the builders are mutable (each "And" modifies the existing builder..), so can't be re-used.
 Might revisit this decision at some point.
 Not sure why people would want to re-use a builder once the "When" clause has been specified, but there is something to be said for consistent behaviour..

 ```csharp
 public static class MyTests